PythonCharmers/python-future/README.rst

     unlearn various habits soon.
 We searched for ways to avoid polluting the world with more deprecated code, but didn't find a good way.

-    Also, in attempting to port ``scikit-learn`` to Python 3, I (Ed) was dissatisfied with how much code cruft was necessary to introduce to support Python 2 and 3 from a single codebase (the preferred porting option).
+    Also, in attempting to port packages such as ``scikit-learn`` to Python 3, I (Ed) was dissatisfied with how much code cruft was necessary to introduce to support Python 2 and 3 from a single codebase (the preferred porting option).

     Since backward-compatibility with Python 2 may be necessary